alicevillar/sfa_api/README.md

 Input validation is a programming technique that ensures only properly formatted data may enter a software system component.
 It validates that an input value is what you think it should be.
 Syntax validity means that the data is in the form that is expected.

-> :white_check_mark: SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value. :warning:TODO
+> :white_check_mark: SFA-API validates inputs we use the Python library [Validator Collection](https://pypi.org/project/validator-collection/), which is a Python library that provides functions that can be used to validate the type and contents of an input value.

  <h3>C6: Implement Digital Identity</h3>